artsy/README/playbooks/technology-choices.md

 & learn or practice meeting discussion to review your experience and share any lessons.
 Make a pull request to the radar and make sure to request comments from the relevant engineers or experts.
 Remember that it may not be sufficient to just "adopt" a new choice.
-If this replaces an alternative that's in place at Artsy, that should probably move to "hold" and a strategy be decided for migrating away (e.g., opportunistically or deliberately).
+If this replaces an alternative that's in place at Artsy, that should probably move to "hold" and a strategy be decided for migrating away from the old tech (e.g., opportunistically or deliberately).

 #### I just want to build a feature _this_ way or with _this_ library.
 Is a technical plan necessary?